What are your tips for learning a new language?

 Netflix is your friend

 Watch a show in the original language and with subtitles, also in the language.
 That’s why Netflix (but not only that) is your friend.
 You can watch, rewind, listen to a sentence over and over again matching the words you hear as they are pronounced to how they are written on the screen.
 It works!

 So are books

 One of my favorite old school tips for learning a new language is to read books in the language they were written.
 You then learn new words by putting them in context; you improve your grammar by reading sentences the way they are meant to be construed and you appreciate the various nuances.

 True story: my ex boyfriend learned English exclusively because he wanted to be able to sing and understand Pink Floyd songs.

 Granted, many songs out there are in English or Spanish.
 But it’s worth scouting for artists that sing in the language you want to learn.
 Don’t know where to start?
 Google is your friend.
-Just type in “best songs in ” and a selection will pop up.
+Just type in “best songs in [language of choice]” and a selection will pop up.
 The more you search the more you find.

 Let me give you a hand and suggest a few Italian artists: Mina is the best Italian singer of the 20th century; Gianna Nannini is a powerful mix of rock and drama; Nina Zilli is one of the best voices of Italy; for something really classy and old school download Francesco De Gregori and Fabrizio de André – both have the best lyrics; Vinicio Capossela is irreverent and political; Cesare Cremonini writes songs that are poem like.

 Listen to podcasts